na-na-hi/renget/archive/alichat.md

 - If responses are looping, then decrease dialogue overlap, increase repetition penalty, or delete the looping text.
 Basically, the AI likes to create patterns.
 - Quotation marks are not recommended, as this could confuse the bot into thinking it's a novel and not a chat.
 - You can use the example dialogues to create new ones to replace and "refresh" the character.
-- World Info (not implemented yet) can allow a very dynamic character, as the dialogue examples can be triggered by keys.
+- World Info can allow a very dynamic character, as the dialogue examples can be triggered by keys.
 This also allows huge token savings.

 ###Character Creation Tips
 - If you need help creating a character, you could ask the character questions using an already created/partially filled card, CAI, ChatGPT, or quote directly from sources (Note: just include actions/context).